 - iPhone 8 Wireless charging (works with Qi chargers) (SAME)

 - iPhone 8 Plus Wireless charging (works with Qi chargers) (SAME)

-There are a few features that the iPhone X has that we’d love, such as the Portrait Mode Selfies and the improved Portrait Mode on the rear camera.
-The bigger screen on the smaller handset sounds great, but we feel it’s a little spoiled by the notch and the fact that it’s not actually any wider than that on the iPhone 8.
+The iPhone X has a few features that we love, such as Portrait Mode selfies and the improved Portrait Mode on the rear camera.
+Others are less stunning: the bigger screen on the smaller handset sounds great, for example, but we feel it's a little spoiled by the notch and the fact that it's not actually any wider than that on the iPhone 8.

-In addition, the removal of the Home Button means that not only would we need to re-learn the interface, but we wouldn’t be able to use Touch ID any more.
-We find this very off putting, however, we are suspicious that it may just be something we have to learn to live with, because the likelihood is that future iPhones will adopt this edge-to-edge screen and Face ID.
+In addition, the removal of the Home Button means that not only do you need to re-learn the interface, but you can no longer use Touch ID.
+We find this very off-putting, but suspect that it's something we will all have to learn to live with, because the likelihood is that future iPhones will adopt this edge-to-edge screen and Face ID.